Have questions? We're here.

 Fun Facts About Scandinavia

-• Land of the Midnight Sun: Scandinavia, encompassing Norway, Sweden, Denmark, and Finland, experiences the phenomenon of the Midnight Sun during summer.
-In the Arctic Circle, the sun remains visible for 24 hours, providing an enchanting natural light show.
+• Land of the Midnight Sun: The northern regions of Norway, Sweden, and Finland experience the phenomenon of the Midnight Sun during the summer months.
+Within the Arctic Circle, the sun remains visible for 24 hours a day, creating a captivating natural light display that lasts for several weeks.

 • Fjords of Norway: Norway boasts some of the world's most breathtaking fjords, including the iconic Geirangerfjord and Nærøyfjord.
 These glacially-carved, steep-sided inlets offer stunning landscapes and are UNESCO World Heritage Sites.